MohamedAbdelhamied/Engineering-Foundations/README.md

 # Engineering Foundations: The Math-to-Systems Sprint 🚀
 > **Note:** This repository is a living technical document.
 It is updated periodically as I bridge new mathematical concepts into high-level engineering applications.
 Stay tuned for updates.

+## ⚖️ Legal & Ethical Disclaimer

+> **For Educational Purposes Only.**
+> This repository is a technical log of my engineering journey.
+All information, logic, and architectural blueprints are provided for educational and research purposes.
+I am not responsible for any misuse of the content provided here.
+Users are expected to act with integrity and strictly adhere to all applicable laws and the permission-based constraints of the **Authorized Testing** environments.

 ## 📌 Project Overview
 This repository documents my journey of mastering the mathematical DNA that powers modern global infrastructure.
 My goal is to move beyond abstract theory by building **"Professional Bridges"** between core mathematics and the actual systems we build, secure, and scale.